afadesigns/pyweb/README.md

 ## How It Works

-`pyweb` achieves its speed through a holistic optimization strategy spanning every layer of the stack:
+`pyweb` achieves its speed through a holistic, full-stack optimization strategy.
+For a detailed explanation of the performance engineering decisions, please see the **[Architectural Deep Dive](ARCHITECTURE.md)**.

-*   **Hybrid Architecture:** A user-friendly Python CLI (`click`) acts as a wrapper around a high-performance, multi-threaded scraping core written in Rust.
-*   **Asynchronous I/O:** The Rust core is built on `tokio`, a state-of-the-art asynchronous runtime, and uses the kernel's `io_uring` interface on Linux for the most efficient I/O operations possible.
-*   **Optimized HTTP and TLS:** The `reqwest` client is fine-tuned to use a pure Rust TLS implementation (`rustls`) and is forced to use HTTP/1.1 to minimize connection latency for rapid, independent requests.
-*   **Advanced Compiler Optimizations:** The Rust core is compiled with Profile-Guided Optimization (PGO), Link-Time Optimization (LTO), and native CPU-specific instruction sets to generate the most efficient machine code possible.
-*   **High-Performance Memory Management:** The system's default memory allocator is replaced with `mimalloc`, which is designed for highly concurrent applications.
-*   **Code Micro-Optimizations:** The Rust code is carefully written to eliminate unnecessary allocations and redundant work in the hot path, such as parsing CSS selectors only once.

 ## Performance

 `pyweb` is definitively the fastest Python web scraper.
-The final benchmark, scraping 100 pages from a local `aiohttp` server, was conducted after applying advanced OS-level network tuning (`tcp_tw_reuse`, `tcp_fin_timeout`).
+The final benchmark, scraping 100 pages from a local `aiohttp` server, was conducted after applying advanced OS-level network tuning.
 The results below compare `pyweb` against the best-in-class pure-Python async solution (`httpx` + `selectolax`).

 | Metric                        | **pyweb (hyper-tuned async Rust)** | httpx+selectolax |
 | ----------------------------- | ---------------------------------- | ---------------- |